London to Poland by Train in the Sixties and Seventies

 Source: Germany – Sorbs at the Minority Rights Group website.
 Accessed 29 September 2023.

-Bautzen is quite close to the Polish border, and if I remember correctly, the journey time to the border took approximately 1 hour.
+Bautzen is close to the Polish border, and if I remember correctly, the journey time to the border took approximately 1 hour.

 Passport and Document Checks Throughout the journey